yaqwsx/KiKit/doc/examples.md

 ![examplePanel4](resources/examplePanel4.png)

-We changed cut styles to mousebites and we specified that they should be performed by 0.5mm holes with a spacing of 1 mm.
+We changed cut type to mousebites and we specified that they should be performed by 0.5mm holes with a spacing of 1 mm.
 You could also use inches if you want – just specify `<number>in.
 Since we use mousebites, we used narrower tabs.
 We also specified that the cuts should be inset 0.25 mm into the board